mpgthub/OpenVPN-KillSwitch/README.md

 ![Alt text](/images/killswitch-tut-02.jpg?raw=true "Network Connections")
 ![Alt text](/images/killswitch-tut-03.jpg?raw=true "Import Connection")
 - Choose your .ovpn file.
 Preferably TCP and not UDP.
 If your file came with other files (certificates), keep them all in the same folder.
 - Most .ovpn TCP files come with port 443.
-You can check it in .ovpn file.
+You can check it in .ovpn file (line that starts with a word "remote" contains your VPN connection IP/Url and a port).
 - In the vpn details window, make sure your vpn IP (gateway) is IP and not url/dyndns.
 In most TCP vpns, port will be 443.
 Then fill your openvpn user/password.
 - In the "advanced" tab, Make sure you tick "use TCP connection".
 At the end, press save.
 ![Alt text](/images/killswitch-tut-04.jpg?raw=true "Advanced")